 I recommend that participants read one or both of the following books before or during the program:

 - Self-Compassion: The Proven Power of Being Kind to Yourself, by Kristin Neff

 - The Mindful Path to Self-Compassion, by Christopher Germer

 Also, this program fulfills one of the prerequisites for becoming an MSC teacher.
 For more information on MSC and MSC Teacher Training, please visit www.CenterForMSC.org.

 Course Objectives for Participating Health Care Professionals

 CEs for psychologists are provided by The Spiritual Competency Resource Center, which is co-sponsoring this program.
 Spiritual Competency Resource Center is approved by the American Psychological Association to sponsor continuing education for psychologists.
-The Spiritual Competency Resource Center maintains responsibility for the program and its content.
+The Spiritual Competency Resource Center maintains responsibility for this program and its content.
 SCRC is a California Board of Registered Nursing Provider (BRN Provider CEP11909).
 California Board of Behavioral Sciences accepts CE credits for license renewal by LCSWs and MFTs for programs from CE-approved sponsors of the American Psychological Association.
-For questions about CE, visit www.spiritualcompetency.com or contact David Lukoff, PhD at email@example.com or (707) 763-3576.
+For questions about CE, visit www.spiritualcompetency.com or contact David Lukoff, PhD at firstname.lastname@example.org or (707) 763-3576.